MoAbas/TerrainGame/README.md

 ### TerrainGame
-##### A Very Simple Terrain Game Implemented in Java.<br/>You have a terrain that consists of a number of h x w tiles.<br/>Players, Titans or Obstacles are distributed randomly across the tiles.<br/>The numbers of Players, Titans and Obstacles can be set by the user.<br/>There are three types of Titans:
+##### A Very Simple Terrain Game Implemented in Java.
+The terrain consists of h x w tiles.<br/>Players, Titans or Obstacles are distributed randomly across the tiles.<br/>The numbers of Players, Titans and Obstacles can be set by the user.<br/>There are three types of Titans:
 - Three-meter
 - Five-meter
 - 15-meter